 Duck is a high-fat meat, making it perfect for your Sphynx’s high energy needs.

 The food isn’t perfect.
-Instead of fish oil, it’s made with ground flaxseed, which isn’t an ideal source of the omega-3 fatty acids that could help keep your cat’s coat healthy.
+Instead of fish oil, it’s made with ground flaxseed, which isn’t an ideal source of the omega-3 fatty acids that could help keep your cat’s coat healthy and limit inflammation.

 - Contains hearty amounts of animal protein and fat to fuel your Sphynx’s active metabolism

 - 95% duck and turkey liver with minimal plant content

 - Grain-free with no corn, soy, or wheat

 - Contains flaxseed instead of fish oil as a source of omega-3 fatty acids